Data collection, preprocessing and analysis

 Cells were rinsed 3 times with precooled phosphate-buffered saline (PBS) and lysed by RIPA and phenylmethylsulfonyl fluoride (PMSF).
 Total protein was harvested in 1× sodium dodecyl sulfate (SDS) loading buffer after centrifugation and denaturation.
 Protein samples were separated by sodium dodecyl sulfate polyacrylamide gel electrophoresis (SDS-PAGE) and electrotransferred to polyvinylidene fluoride membranes (Millipore, USA) with an electrophoresis system (Bio-Rad, CA).
 The membranes were incubated with horseradish peroxidase (HRP)-conjugated anti-rabbit or anti-mouse secondary antibodies for 1 h at room temperature followed by immunoreactive band detection and analysis.

 KMT5A and CD8 expression was determined by immunohistochemistry (IHC) for all 40 DLBCL samples.
 Formalin-fixed paraffin-embedded (FFPE) tissue sections were deparaffinized and dehydrated in xylene and graded ethanol solutions.
-After deparaffinization, antigen recovery was performed in an autoclave using citrate buffer (pH 6.0) for 15 min, and the slides were then cooled at room temperature and then washed in PBS.
+After deparaffinization, antigen recovery was performed in an autoclave using citrate buffer (pH 6.0) for 15 min, and the slides were then cooled at room temperature and washed in PBS.
 Slides were incubated with 3% H2O2 and goat serum in the proper order as described in the kit manual (Elabscience, China).
 Primary antibodies were incubated overnight at 4°C. 3,3’-Diaminobenzidine (DAB) and hematoxylin staining were performed the next day.
+ISH was performed to detect miR-340-5p expression using an ISH kit (BOSTER, China).
+Experimental procedures followed the manufacturer’s instructions as previously described (17).
+Briefly, FFPE samples were stained with DAB and hematoxylin after dehydration and sealing.
+Oligo (5’ Digoxin-AATCAGTCTCATTGCTTTATAA-3’) was used as the miR-340-5p ISH probe.

-For the quantification in human specimens and murine models, at least two investigators trained in lymphoma blindly assessed the immunohistochemical staining and achieved a final consensus.
-Slides were first scanned at low magnification (10x magnification) and 10 high magnification fields (400x magnification) were assessed.
-For scoring gene expression, intensity of staining was classified into 0 (no expression), 1 (weak expression), 2 (moderate expression) and 3 (high expression); and the percentage of positive cells was categorized as 1 (positive cells ≤25%), 2 (25%< positive cells ≤50%), 3 (50% < positive cells ≤75%) and 4 (positive tumor cells >75%) (13).
+For quantification in human specimens and murine models, at least two investigators trained in lymphoma blindly assessed the immunohistochemical staining and achieved a final consensus.
+Slides were first scanned at low magnification (10x magnification), and 10 high magnification fields (400x magnification) were assessed.
+For scoring gene and miRNA expression, the intensity of staining was classified into 0 (no expression), 1 (weak expression), 2 (moderate expression) and 3 (high expression), and the percentage of positive cells was categorized as 1 (positive cells ≤25%), 2 (25%< positive cells ≤50%), 3 (50% < positive cells ≤75%) and 4 (positive tumor cells >75%) (18, 19).
 The histochemical score (H-score) was achieved by multiplying the staining intensity and the percentage of positive cells and ranged from 0 to 300.
-The mean of H-score was considered as the cut-off point (13).
+The mean of H-score was considered the cut-off point (18).
 Any cell with CD8-positive staining was counted as CD8+ T-TIL.
-For DLBCL patient samples, the intratumoral area was selected for CD8+ T-TILs evaluation.
-CD8+ T-TILs were counted manually in each high-power field and scored as follows: 0 (none), 1 (1-2 CD8+ T-TILs), 2 (3-19 CD8+ T-TILs), 3 (≥20 CD8+ T-TILs) (14, 15).
+For DLBCL patient samples, the intratumoral area was selected for CD8+ T-TIL evaluation.
+CD8+ T-TILs were counted manually in each high-power field and scored as follows: 0 (none), 1 (1-2 CD8+ T-TILs), 2 (3-19 CD8+ T-TILs), and 3 (≥20 CD8+ T-TILs) (20, 21).

 Antibodies and reagents